Vauxhall Mokka - Interior, design and technology

 Sat-nav, stereo and infotainment

-Vauxhall has named its on-board tech set-up ‘Pure Panel’, with the intended effect being to create the look of one continuous digital display.
-It definitely appears more user-friendly and helps to reduce the button count across the fascia.
+Vauxhall has named its onboard tech set-up ‘Pure Panel’, with the intended effect being to create the look of one continuous digital display.
+Base models feature two seven-inch displays, while top-spec models get a 10-inch central touchscreen and 12-inch digital driver's display.

-However, the Vauxhall’s tech is far from perfect.
-The user interface is a little fiddly, with simple functions such as typing in a postcode into the sat-nav system taking more steps than is necessary.
-Loading times aren’t great either, and the built-in nav display doesn’t make use of the full screen, leaving black bars on either side.
-We prefer the Android Auto or Apple CarPlay set-up which is standard on all cars.
+During our testing, we found that the Mokka’s tech is far from perfect.
+The user interface is a little fiddly compared with the easy-to-use interface found in the Hyundai Kona.
+We noted that inputting a postcode into the sat-nav system takes more steps than is necessary.
+Loading times aren’t great either, and the built-in nav display doesn’t use the full screen, leaving black bars on either side.
+We much prefer bypassing Vauxhall's software by using Android Auto or Apple CarPlay, which, thankfully, is standard on all Mokkas.

 In this review

-- 1Vauxhall Mokka reviewThe Vauxhall Mokka is sharply styled and offers strong real-world economy, but isn’t as fun to drive as some rivals
+- 1Vauxhall Mokka reviewThe Vauxhall Mokka is sharply styled and offered with a choice of petrol or electric power, but it isn’t as fun to drive as some rivals

-- 3MPG, CO2 and running costsWith petrol, diesel and all-electric powertrain options, the Mokka offers something for lifestyle customers and business users alike
+- 3MPG, CO2 and running costsWith petrol and all-electric powertrain options, the Vauxhall Mokka offers something for lifestyle customers and business users alike

 - 4Interior, design and technology - currently readingVauxhall has upped the style for the latest Mokka, with strong design and plenty of on-board tech